What Is Speciality Coffee?

 The best-known origins include Ethiopia, where heirloom varietals offer jasmine and bergamot notes; Colombia, known for its balanced caramel sweetness; and Guatemala, where volcanic soils create rich chocolate and citrus tones.

-Fun Fact: Colombia and Kenya are my favourite coffee growing regions.
+Fun Fact: Colombia and Kenya are my favourite global coffee-growing regions.

 Emerging regions like Rwanda, Uganda, and Peru are now producing micro-lots that rival traditional powerhouses, proving speciality coffee is a global craft of passion and precision.